 But don’t worry, there are some deductions you can claim without having receipts.
 We can help your work out what you can claim based on your job and investment situation.

 Do-it-yourself: You will need to find all your paperwork yourself.
 Even if you have lost paperwork, there are simple ways you can replace it.
 See our article on finding lost tax records.

 Step four: Complete the tax return forms

 Getting help: We can lodge tax returns for you electronically.
 Beyond Accountancy can prepare and lodge returns on the spot if you have all the information ready.
 Refunds can be paid as early as 1-2 weeks, and the appointment can be done in person or online.

 You could also track down the old paper tax form.
 Paper tax forms take 8 weeks to be processed (and sometimes they get stuck in the queue for months), and are a pain to lodge.
 For this reason, I’d recommend getting our help.

 The advantages of using a tax agent are:

-- we have the knowledge and skill to get your the best tax result, and
+- We have the knowledge and skill to get you the best tax result, and

 Contact us now to take the first step towards the relief of having your tax affairs up to date.
 Don’t wait until your paperwork is 100% complete… it might never be.
 Get in touch now on 1300 823 011 and we’ll take the pressure off you.